 The trading platform operator does not have any buying or selling interest and the fact that a third party is operating the system can therefore not turn a bilateral system into a multilateral one.
 The only role of the platform operator is to provide and operate the platform.
 Even if the platform operator may have a general business interest in that it earns money from the operation of the platform, such business interest is not sufficient to be considered as an interest under the clear wording of Art.
 4 (19) MiFID II, which expressly requires "buying and selling trading interests".
 The operator of the platform clearly has no buying or selling interest, because he is neither buying nor selling anything on the trading platform.
 Furthermore, the wording of Article 4 (19) MiFID II requires "interaction" between the buying and selling interests.
-The business interest of the platform operator in any case does not interact with any buying or selling interest, because the platform operator as such is never counterparty to any trade concluded on the platform.
+The business interest of the platform operator as such is never counterparty to any trade concluded on the platform.
 Finally, Art.
 4 (19) MiFID II requests interaction of buying and selling interests "in the system".
-The business interest of the platform operator, however, is outside the system.
+The business interest of the platform operator as such is never counterparty to any trade concluded on the platform.
+Finally, Art.
+4 (19) MiFID II requests interaction of buying and selling interests "in the system".
+The business interest of the platform operator as such is never counterparty to any trade concluded on the platform.